zodern/meteor-up/README.md

   meteor: {
     name: 'app',
     path: '../app',
+    // lets you add docker volumes (optional)
+    volumes: {
-    volumes: { // lets you add docker volumes (optional) "/host/path": "/container/path", // passed as '-v /host/path:/container/path' to the docker run command "/second/host/path": "/second/container/path"
+      // passed as '-v /host/path:/container/path' to the docker run command '/host/path': '/container/path',
+      '/second/host/path': '/second/container/path'
     },
     docker: {
+      // Change the image to 'kadirahq/meteord' if you
+      // are using Meteor 1.3 or older
-      image: 'kadirahq/meteord', // (optional)
+      image: 'abernix/meteord:base' , // (optional)
       imagePort: 80, // (optional, default: 80)

-      // image: 'abernix/meteord:base', // use this image if using Meteor 1.4+
-      args: [ // lets you add/overwrite any parameter on the docker run command (optional) "--link=myCustomMongoDB:myCustomMongoDB", // linking example
+      // lets you add/overwrite any parameter on
+      // the docker run command (optional)
+      args: [
+        '--link=myCustomMongoDB:myCustomMongoDB', // linking example
-        "--memory-reservation 200M" // memory reservation example
+        '--memory-reservation 200M' // memory reservation example
       ],
       // (optional) Only used if using your own ssl certificates.
-Default is "meteorhacks/mup-frontend-server"
+      // Default is "meteorhacks/mup-frontend-server"
       imageFrontendServer: 'meteorhacks/mup-frontend-server',
-      bind: '127.0.0.1', //lets you bind the docker container to a specific network interface (optional)
+      // lets you bind the docker container to a
+      // specific network interface (optional)
+      bind: '127.0.0.1',
-      networks: [ //lets you add network connections to perform after run (runs docker network connect <net name> for each network listed here)
+      // lets you add network connections to perform after run
+      // (runs docker network connect <net name> for each network listed here)
+      networks: [
         'net1'
       ]
     },

+     // list of servers to deploy, from the 'servers' list
     servers: {
-      one: {}, two: {}, three: {} // list of servers to deploy, from the 'servers' list },
+      one: {}, two: {}, three: {}
+    },

     buildOptions: {
-      serverOnly: true, // skip building mobile apps, but still build the web.cordova architecture
+      // skip building mobile apps, but still build the web.cordova architecture
+      serverOnly: true,
       debug: true,
       cleanAfterBuild: true, // default
       buildLocation: '/my/build/folder', // defaults to /tmp/<uuid>

-      //set serverOnly: false if want to build mobile apps when deploying
+      // set serverOnly: false if want to build mobile apps when deploying

-      // Remove this property for mobileSettings to use your settings.json. (optional)
+      // Remove this property for mobileSettings to use your settings.json
+      // (optional)
       mobileSettings: {
-        yourMobileSetting: "setting value"
+        yourMobileSetting: 'setting value'
       },
       server: 'http://app.com', // your app url for mobile app access (optional)
-      allowIncompatibleUpdates: true, //adds --allow-incompatible-updates arg to build command (optional) },
+       // adds --allow-incompatible-updates arg to build command (optional)
+      allowIncompatibleUpdates: true,
+    },
     env: {
       // PORT: 8000, // useful when deploying multiple instances (optional)